diyorsattarov/0001/README.md

 The Collectione project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.
 ```

-You can now copy and paste this content into your `README.md` file.
-Remember to replace `your-username` in the repository URL with your actual GitHub username.
-Feel free to customize the content as per your project's specific details and requirements.